ngfelixl/ng-libraries/projects/ng-d3plot/README.md

 ## TBD

-It is planned to add simple map (country: value) and pie charts.
+It is planned to add simple map (country: value).

 ## Get in contact